 First, here are two big reasons NOT to put your spouse on payroll.
 These are actually common mistakes or misconceptions on why one may put cut the non-working spouse a check.

 So the non-working spouse can contribute to an IRA – Wrong.
 A non-working spouse does not have to have a ‘paycheck’ in order to contribute to a traditional or Roth IRA.
 The non-working spouse can create what’s called a Spousal IRA.
 There are really only two requirements.
-One, the working spouse has eligible compensation that’s at least as much as the total contribution to both IRAs; and two, they file a joint income tax return.
+One, the working spouse has eligible compensation that’s at least as much as the total contribution to both IRAs.
+Two, they file a joint income tax return.
 Bottom line, don’t cut a paycheck to simply fund an IRA or Roth IRA.

 To get a Social Security benefit for the non-working spouse – Wrong.
 On the face of it, this would seem logical, right?
 Paying into Social Security so that your spouse will at least get some benefit in the future when they turn 59 1/2.
 However, this is very misleading.
 For example, a “non-working spouse” of a “working spouse” already qualifies for spousal benefits.
 Now, although these benefits are limited to 50% of the working spouse’s primary insurance amount, it could actually be best to opt for just the 50% benefit.
-Speak with a financial advisor that understands Social Security planning to ‘run the numbers’ before rushing to cut another payroll check.
-I also cover this topic in-depth and dedicate an entire chapter to this strategy in my book written with Randy Luebke: “The Business Owner’s Guide to Financial Freedom- What Wall Street Isn’t Telling You”.
+Speak with a financial advisor that understands Social Security planning to ‘run the numbers’ before cutting another payroll check.
+I also cover this topic in-depth and dedicate an entire chapter to this strategy in my book.
+It’s written with Randy Luebke: “The Business Owner’s Guide to Financial Freedom- What Wall Street Isn’t Telling You”.

-Reason #1 – Maximize the Spouse’s 401k contribution.
+Reason #1 – Maximize the Spouse’s 401k contribution:

 Also, it’s important to note that this strategy most typically involves a ‘Solo-401k’ (but can also be used with a ‘group 401k’ with other employees, but to not to as great an effect).
 A Solo-401k is designed for a company with no outside employees, but the owner and their family.
 See more information and videos about the Solo-401k here.